scalability-llnl/spack/lib/spack/docs/basic_usage.rst

 Spack allows variants to propagate their value to the package's dependency by using ``++``, ``--``, and ``~~`` for boolean variants.
-Spack also allows variants to be propagate from a package that does not have that variant as long as at least one of the dependencies has that variant.
 For example, for a ``debug`` variant:

 .. code-block:: sh